Q: When Medicare Part B premiums increase, does the increase apply to all enrollees?

 For beneficiaries who were not “held harmless” for 2016, premiums for Part B increased by about 16 percent over 2015 rates (which was substantially lower than the 52 percent increase that would have taken effect if Congress hadn’t taken action in late 2015 to prevent it).

-So for most Medicare beneficiaries, Part B premiums can only rise by a little more than $4/month for 2017, putting the average premium up to $109/month.
-But exact premiums will vary based on how much a beneficiary is receiving in Social Security.
-The 0.3 percent COLA applies to all Social Security recipients, but those with larger Social Security checks will have a COLA increase that has a dollar amount greater than $4.
-For those folks, Medicare Part B premiums will be higher than $109/month in 2017 — the only requirement is that their Social Security checks can’t be lower than they were in 2017.
+Exact premiums varied based on how much a beneficiary was receiving in Social Security.
+The 0.3 percent COLA applied to all Social Security recipients, but those with larger Social Security checks had a COLA increase that had a dollar amount greater than $4.
+For those folks, Medicare Part B premiums were higher than $109/month in 2017 — the only requirement was that their Social Security checks couldn’t be lower than they were in 2016.